jmservera/miscdemos/web/promptlab.md

 C) a spaceship
 D) a private jet
 ```

 </div>
 <div class="step" markdown="1">

-### Zero-shot Prompt: classification example
+### Zero-Shot Prompt: classification example

-The previous examples are simple **Zero-shot prompts**.
+The previous examples are simple **Zero-Shot prompts**.
 In these prompts we do not provide any example, we directly instruct the model to answer a question and we rely on the training data to obtain the answer.
 (Keep in mind that nowadays Bing chat has access to the internet, and it is also using some other techniques like meta-prompting, function calling, content filtering and RAG, so this is not completely true, but for this exercise we will just ignore this).

 ```prompt
 Classify the text into neutral, negative, or positive.